 Data integration helps in collecting and transforming data to meet the required structures of business intelligence.
 In doing so, it is allowing enterprises to leverage their critical business processes like reporting, dashboards, business performance management, advanced analytics, and enabling tactical approaches and valuable strategies.

 Data integration has allowed businesses to recognize the real value of data, enabling them to track and monitor data throughout an entire business process.
+You could use an open source monitoring tools guide to get started here.

 Companies are using data integration technology in multiple ways and approaches that benefit them the most.
 Each process represents functionalities that others don’t.
 The specific method you choose to integrate data will entirely depend on your requirements, including why you want to use the data.
 The following are the different data integration approaches used by enterprises: